teo-richard/ucd_aq_proj/research_report.md

   - **Economic proxies**: Work hours (no direct income variable collected)
   - **Behavioral variables**: Time spent on air quality information, forecast error rates when guessing
   - **Attitudinal measures**: Air pollution concern, government approval, preference indices
-  - **Outcome measures**: BDM (Bidding Data Model) for WTP elicitation
+  - **Outcome measures**: BDM (Bidding Data Model) for WTP

 **Note on income**: The dataset does not include a direct income variable.
-Work hours serves as an income proxy, which is reasonable in the Pakistan context based on domain knowledge showing that individuals with lower incomes tend to have lower trust in government institutions.
+Work hours may serve as an income proxy, which is reasonable in the Pakistan context based on domain knowledge showing that individuals with lower incomes tend to have lower trust in government institutions.

 \newpage